WSU-kduncan/ceg3120-cicd-OHill26/READMI-CI.md

 ## Generating Tags
 - To see tags in the repo, it's easy, run the command: `git tag`
-- Generating a tag is just as easy, run the command: `git tag v<version number>`.
-Example - `git tag v3.8.1`
+- Generating a tag is just as easy, run the command: `git tag -a v<version number>`.
+Example - `git tag -a v3.8.1`
 - To push a tag, run the command: `git push origin <tag>`.
 Example - `git push origin v3.8.1`

 ## Semantic Versioning Container images with github actions